-- Each lesson provides terms to define (kinda like flashcards, without the cards)
+- Each module provides terms to define (kinda like flashcards, without the cards)

-- Each lesson contains a homework assignment to keep you on track
+- Each module contains homework assignments to keep you on track

 - This tool provides recurring engagement tools like no other HR certification study tool on the market